Skip to content

 15. University of Montana

-Known for its natural beauty, UM emphasizes sustainability, environmental studies, and the arts.
-A 3.0 GPA is consistent with admitted averages, and your chances rise if you highlight interests in outdoor education or conservation.
-The Missoula campus offers a strong sense of place for students who value community and the outdoors.
+Known for its natural beauty on the edge of the Rocky Mountains, UM emphasizes sustainability, wildlife biology (one of the top undergraduate programs in the country), creative writing, and the Davidson Honors College.
+UM houses the renowned W.A.
+Franke College of Forestry and Conservation, with faculty who consult on federal conservation policy and work directly with nearby Glacier National Park.
+A 3.0 GPA is consistent with admitted averages, and your chances rise if you highlight interests in outdoor education, conservation, or writing — the Missoula College program in creative writing is one of the oldest in the nation.
+The Missoula campus offers a strong sense of place for students who value community, environmental engagement, and the outdoors.

 • Location: Missoula, MT